 It might seem far-fetched, but there’s a long history of people using cannabis products to relieve eye strain and treat their glaucoma symptoms.
 The question is: does it work?
 And if so, what’s the best weed strain for glaucoma?

 Does CBD Help with Glaucoma?

-While the effects of CBD ーand other cannabinoids found in cannabisー are real and can help in managing glaucoma, the results are not consistent for everyone.
-There is a reason why public health bodies and governments have recently been reluctant to publicly promote the positive effects of CBD for glaucoma treatment: for most of the population, there are simply better options.
+While the effects of CBD and other cannabinoids found in cannabis are real and may help in managing glaucoma, the results are not consistent for everyone.
+There is a reason why public health bodies and governments have recently been reluctant to publicly promote the positive effects of CBD for glaucoma treatment.

 The biggest problem with administering CBD for glaucoma is that the effects generally don’t last more than a few hours.
 However, successful glaucoma treatment requires 24-hour intervention.
 If the intraocular pressure (IOP) is only treated for a fraction of the day, long-term indications of the condition’s outcome are still going to be negative.